Known Issues & Compatibility Problems

 Pi /dev Entry Changes

-As ASL3 is based on Debian 12, users with Raspberry Pi devices must note that the serial port on the Pi expansion header is now /dev/serial0 rather than the historical /dev/ttyAMA0.
+As ASL3 is based on Debian 12 and 13, users with Raspberry Pi devices must note that the serial port on the Pi expansion header is now /dev/serial0 rather than the historical /dev/ttyAMA0.
 If you are following directions for Pi serial port operations, such as programming an SA818/DRA818-based radio hat or a SHARI node, use /dev/serial0 in place of the /dev/ttyAMA0 reference.

 USB udev